Preserver problems on Toeplitz matrices: Preliminary results

-\begin{proof} For the first assertion, the sufficiency is clear.
-For the necessity, we prove the contrapositive and assume that no two vectors in $\cS$ are multiples of each other.
-By normalization, we may assume that the $k$ vectors are of the form $h(\xi)$.
-Let
+\begin{proof} The sufficiency is clear.
+For the contrapositive proof of necessity, assume that no two vectors are multiples of each other.
+By normalization, we may assume all given $k$ vectors are of the form $h(\xi)$.
+We use these vectors to construct the $(2n-1)\times k$ matrix